-The low-flow gauging results for the Flaxbourne catchment are presented in Table 3.3.
-The results show a reduction in surface flow downstream of Dog Hill to SH1 of between 14% and 31%.
-Measured flows increase from SH1 to the coast; however, this is attributed to inflows from Needles Creek which flows into the Flaxbourne River upstream of the quarry.
+The low-flow gauging results for the Flaxbourne catchment are presented in Table 3-4.
+The results show a reduction in surface flow downstream between Dog Hill and SH1 of between 14% and 31%.
+Measured flows increase from SH1 to the coast; however, at least some of this increase is attributed to Needles Creek which flows into the Flaxbourne River upstream of the quarry.